-ESRC Festival of Social Science returns to Manchester
+ESRC Festival of Social Science Returns to Manchester

-From big ideas to the most detailed observations, social science affects us all every day – at work, in school, when raising children, within our communities, from the personal and local, to the national and global level.
-The ESRC Festival of Social Science offers a fascinating insight into some of the country's leading social science research and how it influences our social, economic and political lives – both now and in the future.
+The festival is a celebration of the research conducted in social sciences and its profound impact on society.
+It offers a fascinating insight into some of the country's leading research and how it influences our social, economic, and political lives – both now and in the future.

-Professor Alison Park, interim ESRC Executive Chair, said:
+Stian Westlake, ESRC Executive Chair, said: